bebopluvr/github.io/index.md

 This  guide is a quick start for administrators and users.
 For administrators, it describes how to
-- install and configure Owncloud
+- install and configure ownCloud
-- enable users to connect to Owncloud servers using server IP addresses and port 8080
+- enable users to connect to ownCloud servers using server IP addresses and port 8080
 - add user accounts

-For users, it explains how to connect to Owncloud servers using desktop or mobile clients
+For users, it explains how to connect to ownCloud servers using desktop or mobile clients

 ## For Administrators
 ### System Requirements
-You must have the following components installed prior to installing and configuring Owncloud servers.
+You must have the following components installed prior to installing and configuring ownCloud servers.
 #### Operating System
 * Red Hat Enterprise Linux 6 and 7 (64-bit only)
 #### Database